 If you saw my last post, you might have noticed this cheesy goodness in the background.
-Okay, I know you did, because you a lot of you reached out on social media asking if I’d be airing the recipe.
+Okay, I know you did, because a lot of you reached out on social media asking if I’d be airing the recipe.
 This folks, is the best macaroni and cheese recipe, ever.
 Maybe I’m a little biased because I’ve tweaked it relentlessly over the years and I’ve eaten a lot of carbs to perfect it.
 However, I’ve been messing with this recipe for 9 years.
-The final call has got 3 different types of cheese and it’s baked with a “hot breadcrumb” coating.
-Though if baked mac and cheese recipes are not your thing, it’s hella’ good without baking it.
+The final call has got 3 different types of cheese and is baked with a “hot breadcrumb” coating.
+Though if baked mac and cheese recipes are not your thing, it’s just as good without baking it.
 Which, I should know because there are days where I don’t have time to.

 Now listen, if you’re groaning because it’s spring and someone decided that, that meant salad season.
 Here is how I justify this with the following:

 - Carb loading before a race (one of our go tos, actually)

 - When I need comfort food after an episode of This Is Us

 - When I need to feed a small army for cheap

 - As a side for a meal, then I freeze the rest

 - When I need an easy meal because it’s already 7:00PM and where did the day go?